-- string A static string segment where the contents is defined in the contents option, and the highlight_groups option. - segments_list Sub-list of segments.
+string A static string segment where the contents is defined in the contents option, and the highlighting group is defined in the highlight_groups option.

+segments_list Sub-list of segments.
 This list only allows function, segments and args options.

 List of lister segments is available in Lister reference section.